Not-Hard/Twitter-Clone/README.md

 - Image handling powered by Cloudinary
 - Authentication patterns from JWT best practices

----

-**Note**: This is a learning project designed to demonstrate full-stack development skills.
-For production use, additional security measures, testing, and optimizations should be implemented.

-## 📞 Contact

 If you have any questions or suggestions, feel free to reach out!